brenodega28/raindrop.nvim/README.md

 # Raindrop.nvim

-A dark Neovim theme inspired by modern code editors with a deep blue-gray background and vibrant syntax highlighting.
+Color theme inspired by raindrop theme from ray.so.

 ## Installation